CHAI Releases Comprehensive Assurance Standards Guide for AI in Healthcare

 Group Effort

 The guide is the result of an extensive year-long collaborative effort by CHAI workgroups, which included clinicians, data scientists, bioinformaticists, ethicists, patient advocates, and professionals from both large and small technology development firms.
-These workgroups were meticulously formed, considering gender and ethnic diversity, and included faculty members from Historically Black Colleges and Universities.
+These workgroups were meticulously formed, considering gender and ethnic diversity.
+They also included faculty members from Historically Black Colleges and Universities.
 The iterative process involved weekly meetings, stakeholder feedback, and multiple drafts to create a consensus-driven set of standards that would be widely adopted.

 Prior Documents